PRoH: Dynamic Planning and Reasoning over Knowledge Hypergraphs for Retrieval-Augmented Generation: Method

 \subsection{Graph Anchoring}

 \myparagraph{Topic Entity Identification} Given a question $q$, we first utilize an LLM to extract a set of keywords $T_w$.
-Each keyword is then linked to candidate entities in $\mathcal{V}$ by computing cosine similarity scores as defined in~\eqref{eq:cossim}.
-The highest-scoring candidates above a similarity threshold $\theta_{v}$ are collected to form the topic entity set $\mathcal{T}$.
+Each keyword is linked to a topic entity by computing cosine similarity (Eq.~\eqref{eq:cossim}) against all entities in $\mathcal{V}$.
+The highest-scoring entity whose similarity exceeds a threshold $\theta_v$ is selected as the topic entity for the keyword, and all selected entities form the topic entity set $\mathcal{T}$.

-\myparagraph{Target Hyperedge Matching} To exploit the semantic information contained in the question $q$, we also retrieve related hyperedges from $\mathcal{E}$.
-For each hyperedge, we compute a similarity score between $q$ and the hyperedge name, following a formulation analogous to the cosine similarity in~\eqref{eq:cossim}.
+\myparagraph{Target Hyperedge Matching} To exploit the semantic information contained in the question $q$, we further match related hyperedges from $\mathcal{E}$.
+For each hyperedge, we compute a similarity score between $q$ and the hyperedge name, following a formulation analogous to the cosine similarity in Eq.~\eqref{eq:cossim}.
 The top-ranked hyperedges that satisfy the threshold $\theta_{e}$ form the target hyperedge set $\mathcal{R}$.

 \myparagraph{Question Subgraph Construction} Once the topic entities $\mathcal{T}$ and target hyperedges $\mathcal{R}$ are identified, we construct a question subgraph to constrain subsequent retrieval during planning and reasoning.
 Specifically, for each $v \in \mathcal{T}$ and $e \in \mathcal{R}$, we extract its $D_{\max}$-hop neighborhood from $\mathcal{H} = (\mathcal{V}, \mathcal{E})$.
 The question subgraph $\mathcal{H}_q$ is defined as the union of these neighborhoods.
 We also merge synonymous entities during this subgraph construction phase to obtain a compact representation of the original KH, which benefits the subsequent planning and reasoning.